rhumb-lang/rhi/ARCHITECTURE.md

   * **Proclamations (`$`):** Can react to state changes within the function's local space.
 If the function executes `$status("working")`, the attached selector can match `$status(s) .. log(s)`.

-To implement the **Zombie Frame** behavior required for your Reply (`^`) system, Rhumb cannot use a standard linear stack (like C or Java).
+To implement the **Zombie Frame** behavior required for the Reply (`^`) system, Rhumb cannot use a standard linear stack (like C or Java).
 It must use a **Cactus Stack** (also known as a Spaghetti Stack or Parent-Pointer Tree).

-This structure allows execution branches to fork, pause, and persist independently, which is the foundation of your concurrency model.
+This structure allows execution branches to fork, pause, and persist independently, which is the foundation of the concurrency model.

-Here is the detailed **Section 6.4** to add to your `ARCHITECTURE.md`.

 -----